jeroennoten/Laravel-AdminLTE/docs/sections/configuration/layout_and_styling.md

 - __`sidebar_scrollbar_theme`__

-  Changes the sidebar vertical scrollbar theme used when the sidebar is on the fixed mode.
+  Changes the sidebar vertical scrollbar theme.
 Possible values are: `'os-theme-light'`, `'os-theme-dark'` or `'os-theme-none'` to hide the scrollbar.

 - __`sidebar_scrollbar_auto_hide`__